 Perspective shifts are found in Keen’s work as she is known for her detail and intricate play with poetry and colors.
 Her works activate a variety of perspectives, for example, in “Siete de Las Estrellas” one may view the iconic 7 pointed star of Cabanaconde, Peru with a ribbon flowing across the

-Perspective shifts such as this one can also be seen in the mural, “To the Moon and Back” where one will find the overwhelming glow of the moon depicted when viewing at a distance, yet a detailed inspection will find this glow to be filled with intricate verse and songs written by local musicians and poets.
-The writing is scattered and subtle but rich with messages central to the Oakland Community yet unique to each musician’s story.
-I want the audience to engage with my art differently, seeing not only a beautifully wrought large scale vision but also noticing the intricacies and poetry that play from within a more intimate field of view.
+piece as the focal point.
+However, as one engages closer, an entirely different world full of historical images, plant life of the Cabanaconde region, and traditional native styles of female dress are revealed.
+Additionally in, “To the Moon and Back” one may find the moon glowing at a distance, yet a detailed inspection will find this glimmer to be filled with intricate verse and songs written by local musicians and poets.
+The writing is scattered and subtle but rich with messages central to the Oakland Neighborhood and unique to each musician’s story.
+Keen engages the audience to experience not only a beautifully wrought, large-scale vision but also noticing the intricacies and poetry that play from within a more intimate field of view.

-My collaboration with the local community and commitment to creative transparency throughout the entire mural making process is a cornerstone of my approach to public art.
-I like to convey through my work not only my personal sense of involvement and excitement with the communities that I represent but also the own unique creative aura that the people and places evoke.
-This involvement is not merely a constituent of my own vision but is also expressed by local involvement in the interactive painting lessons and workshops that I facilitate.
-In conjunction with the Bayview Opera house, I organized and directed the community production of a collaborative mural.
-This event featured not only the painting of the work but also included live music, food, and activities which in the end produced not only an enduring local feature but a community event in the process of its creation.
+Her abundant collaboration with local communities and commitment to creative transparency throughout the entire mural-making process is a cornerstone of Keen’s approach to public art.
+“I like to convey through my work not only my personal sense of involvement and excitement with the communities that I represent but also the own unique creative character that the people and places evoke.
+This involvement is not merely a constituent of my own vision but is also expressed by local involvement in the interactive painting lessons and workshops that I facilitate.”
+In conjunction with the Bayview Opera house, she organized and directed the public production of a collaborative mural.
+This event featured not only a painting but also included live music, food, and activities, which in the end, produced not only an enduring local feature but a community event in the process of its creation.